CodingForProduct/Lets-Go-Metro/README.md

 ### <a name="bugs">Bugs and Fixes</a>
 * The input value for the directions text input was not disappearing even though the animated view container was set to a height of 0, so for a quick fix, we had to clear the value of the input.
 * The dialog box for the pointers sometimes stays on the screen when the user touches it and sometimes will only momentarily flash.
 This may be a problem with the package.
-* doesn't zoom out or in to see entire route
+* app doesn't automatically zoom out or in to see entire route
+* reset doesn't work completely (map is not recentered on start point)

 ### <a name="icebox">Icebox</a>
-* reset doesn't work completely (map is not recentered on start point)
 * user database to persist previously chosen routes
 * payment to refill TAP card
 * allowing the user to unlock a resource (free access to textbooks or online newspapers during a ride, free access to certain films -- like the entertainment on an airplane ride)